 Curcio Webb assists our client in several ways:

-Weighing the advantages and disadvantages of a 3(21) versus a 3(38) based on a client’s culture and objectives
+- Weighing the advantages and disadvantages of a 3(21) vs. a 3(38) or incorporating a hybrid model based on a client’s culture and objectives.

-Renewing investment consulting service agreements to ensure you receive competitive contract terms, performance standard commitments, financial terms, and appropriate service scope
+- Renewing investment consulting service agreements, while ensuring clients receive competitive contract and financial terms, meaningful performance standards, and appropriate service scope.

 - Conducting a search for an investment advisor – either 3(21) or 3(38).